Explore Research, Spend Your Summer in STREAMS

 Who Can Participate?

 STREAMS is open to college students from across the United States on a competitive basis.
+Fourteen students are selected for the program each summer.

 To be considered for admission into the STREAMS program, an applicant must: